Licensing Armstrong Technologies

-During the second stage of the license application process, you submit a development and marketing plan, using the form provided.
-The commercialization plan outlines your product development and marketing plans.
+During the second stage of the license application process, you will submit a commercialization plan.
+This document outlines your product development and marketing plans.
 Append the final agreed upon terms to your development and marketing plan before submitting the plan to the Armstrong licensing manager.

 Once you have submitted the commercialization plan and you and Armstrong have agreed to the final business terms, the license is written, reviewed, and executed.
 Both Parts I and II of the license application are appended to the final license.

 The Armstrong TTO will maintain the license application, business terms, commercialization plan, and license itself in strict confidence.
 None of this information is subject to disclosure under the Freedom of Information Act.

 After the license is granted, the Armstrong TTO monitors the licensee’s sales of products and services incorporating the licensed technologies.
 The Armstrong TTO may write success stories and, upon approval by the licensee, these may be published on the Armstrong Web site, in NASA Spinoff magazine→ or other publications and on various NASA Web sites.

 Government inventors are entitled to a share of the royalties generated from licensing.
 The remaining fees come to the Armstrong TTO and are used to fund additional technology development projects at Armstrong.